pstda2025/pstda2025.github.io/cfp.md

 <br/> -->
 **Manuscript Preparation:**
-1. Authors must submit PDFs without author names and affiliations.
-Submitted PDFs must also not contain any metadata that could reveal author identities or affiliations.
+1. <div style="text-align: justify"> Authors must submit PDFs without author names and affiliations.
+Submitted PDFs must also not contain any metadata that could reveal author identities or affiliations.</div>

-2. Authors should aim to avoid copy&pasting substantial amounts of text from their own prior publications, as such text blocks may be readily recognized by experts familiar with the state of the art and recent papers in the area.
+2. <div style="text-align: justify"> Authors should aim to avoid copy&pasting substantial amounts of text from their own prior publications, as such text blocks may be readily recognized by experts familiar with the state of the art and recent papers in the area.</div>

-3. Similarly, authors should not directly reuse figures from their own prior publications without attribution.
+3. <div style="text-align: justify"> Similarly, authors should not directly reuse figures from their own prior publications without attribution.
 Ideally, “fresh” figures should be prepared and used whenever possible.
-If that is not a viable option, that is, if a figure must be reused, then a citation should be included giving credit to the original paper from which the illustration has been adapted.
+If that is not a viable option, that is, if a figure must be reused, then a citation should be included giving credit to the original paper from which the illustration has been adapted.</div>

-4. Authors must refrain from using any specific formatting tricks, linguistic mannerisms, figure styles, or other stylistic idioms that could hint at or disclose the author identity or affiliation.
+4. <div style="text-align: justify"> Authors must refrain from using any specific formatting tricks, linguistic mannerisms, figure styles, or other stylistic idioms that could hint at or disclose the author identity or affiliation.</div>

-5. Submitted papers should not include an acknowledgements section or funding acknowledgements (even when blinded) since it can indicate the country of residence of (some of) the authors.
-(Such acknowledgements of course may be added to the camera-ready version.)
+5. <div style="text-align: justify"> Submitted papers should not include an acknowledgements section or funding acknowledgements (even when blinded) since it can indicate the country of residence of (some of) the authors.
+(Such acknowledgements of course may be added to the camera-ready version.)</div>

-6. Authors who seek to refer to an online appendix or to supplemental materials (e.g., source code, videos, etc.) may still do so.
-However, instead of directly providing a URL or tech report number, authors should include a note that the appendices and/or supplemental materials in question are available from the track chair upon request.
+6. <div style="text-align: justify"> Authors who seek to refer to an online appendix or to supplemental materials (e.g., source code, videos, etc.) may still do so.
+However, instead of directly providing a URL or tech report number, authors should include a note that the appendices and/or supplemental materials in question are available from the track chair upon request.</div>

-    a.
-Authors must provide all supplemental materials and/or appendices that a submission refers to in blinded form and sent them to the PC chair by email (or other approaches appointed by the PC chair) before the submission deadline.
+    <div style="text-align: justify"> a.
+Authors must provide all supplemental materials and/or appendices that a submission refers to in blinded form and sent them to the PC chair by email (or other approaches appointed by the PC chair) before the submission deadline.</div>

-    b.
+    <div style="text-align: justify"> b.
 The track chair will retain a copy of all submitted materials for the duration of the reviewing process.
-Any such provided appendices or supplemental materials are not subject to review and may be consulted by the reviewers at their own discretion.
+Any such provided appendices or supplemental materials are not subject to review and may be consulted by the reviewers at their own discretion.</div>

-7. It is imperative to acknowledge the contributions of AI models in the generation of textual content.
+7. <div style="text-align: justify"> It is imperative to acknowledge the contributions of AI models in the generation of textual content.
 Authors utilizing AI-generated text in their manuscripts are required to assume full responsibility for the accuracy, integrity, and originality of the material presented.
 Furthermore, any section of the paper employing AI-generated text should include clear documentation and description of the AI system utilized.
-This transparency ensures that readers can discern between human-authored content and text generated by AI, fostering a culture of accountability and integrity within the scholarly community.
+This transparency ensures that readers can discern between human-authored content and text generated by AI, fostering a culture of accountability and integrity within the scholarly community.</div>
 <!-- - <div style="text-align: justify"> All accepted full-length special session papers will be published by IEEE in the ADMA main conference proceedings under its Special Session scheme.
 All papers will be submitted for inclusion in the IEEEXplore Digital Library.
 The conference proceedings will be submitted for EI indexing through INSPEC by IEEE.</div> -->

 <!--